NDP Leader Jagmeet Singh Calls for the End of For-Profit Nursing Homes at C.A.R.P.’s Annual General Meeting

 NDP leader Jagmeet Singh said today that the failure of privately run nursing homes to protect seniors during the pandemic has been “heartbreaking” and suggested that it’s time to “remove the profit” from elder care.

-Singh, speaking by video conference in his keynote address to C.A.R.P.’s online annual general meeting, said that the loss of life to COVID-19 in care homes across the country during the pandemic has been a “travesty.”
+Singh, speaking by video conference in his keynote address to the online annual general meeting of C.A.R.P. (an affiliate of ZoomerMedia), said that the loss of life to COVID-19 in care homes across the country during the pandemic has been a “travesty.”

 “Millions of Canadians have lost their job, but the most heartbreaking part of this pandemic is how COVID-19 has impacted seniors living in long-term care,” said Singh.